Aspects of self-dual Yang-Mills and self-dual gravity: Renormalization in chiral formalism

 \subsection{$\beta$-function}

 The $\beta$-function provides the information of how the couplings evolve with the energy scale of the process.
 One can imagine that there is a parameter space of the theory in which one of the axes denotes the energy scale and the other one denotes the renormalized parameters as a function of this energy scale.
 There will be differential equations governing the flow of the parameters as we keep shifting the energy scales.
 We understand this by observing how the trajectories in the parameter space evolve as we go high up in the UV or down below in the IR.
 Note, the bare couplings are completely unchanged and so are the scattering amplitudes.
 Thus, it is the renormalized coupling which gives us the information about how the theory becomes either strongly or weakly coupled as we move up or down in the energy ladder.
-To make things precise, we start by relating the bare coupling and renormalized coupling as follows
+To make things precise, we start by relating the bare coupling and renormalized coupling as follows \be g_0=Z_gg\mu^{\frac{\epsilon}{2}}. \ee Let us introduce two other parameters related to the couplings \be \alpha=\frac{g^2}{4\pi},~~\alpha_0=\frac{g_0^2}{4\pi}, \ee So that \be \alpha_0=\alpha Z_g^2\mu^{\epsilon}. \ee The next idea is to take logarithm to both sides and expand the logarithm of the renormalization constant in a series in $1/\epsilon$.
+This helps us define the $\beta$-function. \be \ln{\alpha_0}=\ln{Z_g^2}+\ln{\alpha} +\epsilon \ln{\mu}. \ee Then we expand $\ln{Z_g^2}$ in powers of $1/\epsilon$ \be \ln{Z_g^2}=\sum\frac{G_n(\alpha)}{\epsilon^n}, \ee where $\ln{Z_g^2}$ consists of terms in powers of $\alpha$.
+To calculate the $\beta$-function, we take $G_1(\alpha)$ and compute its derivative with respect to $\ln{\mu}$.
+From (\ref{r}), we see that if we take the derivative on both sides with respect to $\ln{\mu}$, the left must be zero as we already mentioned.
+However, then the terms on the right side can rearranged to have a relation of the form \be \frac{d\alpha}{d\ln{\mu}}= f(\alpha). \ee The function appearing on the right hand side in the above equation is defined to be the beta function of the theory.
+It tells how the couplings of the theory vary with respect to the logarithm of the energy scale.
+We can then equate this function to the one we obtain by taking the derivative of $G_1(\alpha)$.
+We have \be \beta(\alpha)=\alpha^2G_1^{'}(\alpha). \ee Note that here the $\beta$-function is defined in terms of the variable $\alpha$ instead of the couplings themselves.
+This is why we introduced this variable as a square of the coupling.
+We next see that this relation helps us re-define the $\beta$-function directly in terms of the coupling.
+Using the value of $Z_g$ from (\ref{Z_g}) we compute the $\beta$-function to be \be \beta(\alpha)=-\frac{11\alpha^2T(A)}{6\pi}+O(\alpha^3). \ee We want to express the $\beta$-function as a function of the coupling.
+So we use \be